 In 1976 at the HomeBrew Computer Club (HBCC), there was a lot of whining about Bill Gates charging $150 for his Basic interpreter.
 Dennis Allison responded by printing a "Build Your Own [tiny] Basic" article, so I asked if anybody would buy it if it cost only $5.
 There seemed to be some affirmation, so I wrote my interpreter.
 Others jumped on the same article, and I wasn't the first done, but I wanted to be paid for my efforts.
-Nobody at HBCC bought it, but I sent a freebie to Byte magazine and they printed a 1-inch announcement.
+As far as I know, nobody at HBCC bought it, but I sent a freebie to Byte magazine and they printed a 1-inch announcement.
 The next month my mailbox was full of orders, every one with $5.
 I didn't get rich off it, but it did pay a lot of my expenses at grad school.

 Anyway, it was a source of income, so I applied for copyright protection under the old law still in effect at the time, which gave 28 years of protection (renewable once, to a maximum of 56 years).
 It was a good law.
 I did not bother to renew in 2004 -- and it wouldn't have made any difference, since the new law grandfathered in all unexpired copyrights to the end of my life + 75 years.
 The new law is ridiculous and subverts the will of the People who wrote copyright and patent protection into the US Constitution.
 But it's the law of the land.
 If you don't like what your Representative in Congress did on your behalf, buy a different one.

 So what to do?
 One person suggested to me that I release it under "CC0" but that both says more and less than I would want to say.
 How about this: my TinyBasic is free to use.
 If you want to conform to the letter of the law, you can attach to any copies this notice: "TinyBasic interpreter Copyright 1976 Itty Bitty Computers, used by permission."